fdufnews/pinouts/README.md

             (8, 9, "GP12","highlight_r"))
     1. if the name of the class has been changed, don't forget to change the name of the class line 74 where the instance is created

+## The pinouts.py frontend
+In order to simplify use and relieve the user of having to memorize the name of all files, there is now a frontend.
+The file is called pinouts.py
+It scans the directory for files ending in _pins.py, sorts them and displays the list.
+The user simply needs to enter the number in front of the file name. pinouts.py can be called with or without arguments.
+The arguments are passed to the called file. tThey are the same as those described in the [usage chapter] (./README.md#usage).
+If no argument is given, --all is the default.

 ## Required
 rich is required to display the pinouts.
 You can install rich with
 > pip3 install rich

+## Update
+### 2024-06
+Added an "frontend" that displays a list of pinouts available in the directory and avoids the user having to memorize the name of the cards
+To do so the pinout files were renamed to help sort them.
+They shall be named whatever name you want but shall end with _pins.py
+Some boards added